Next week, after the Yankees took 3 out of 4 from the Red Sox at Yankee Stadium II, the Hundred Year War will be renewed.

 * Solomon Court at Cabot Center.
 This is part of Northeastern University’s athletic complex, and was the site of the Huntington Avenue Grounds, the only other home the Boston Red Sox have ever known, from their founding in 1901 to 1911.
 When the Sox won the first World Series in 1903, it was clinched here.
 At roughly the spot where the pitcher’s mound was, there is a statue of Cy Young, who pitched for the Sox in their 1903 and 1904 World Championship seasons.
 Huntington Avenue at Forsyth Street.
 Green Line E train to Northeastern.

-* Carter Playground.
-There is a baseball field here, at what is still the most successful baseball location in Boston history.
+* South End Grounds.
+This is still the most successful baseball location in Boston history.
 It was home to 3 ballparks, all named the Sound End Grounds.
 In 1871, the first such park was built there, and was home to the Boston Red Stockings of the first professional baseball league, the National Association.
-This team featured half the members of the first openly professional team, the Cincinnati Red Stockings (hence the name), and also had a young pitcher named Al Spalding, who would later found the team now known as the Chicago Cubs and the sporting-goods empire that still bears his name.
-That team won Pennants in 1872, ’73, ’74 and ’75, and its strength (domination, really) was one of the reasons the NA collapsed.
+This team featured half the members of the first openly professional team, the Cincinnati Red Stockings (hence the name), and also had a young pitcher named Al Spalding, who would later co-found the team now known as the Chicago Cubs and the sporting-goods empire that still bears his name.
+Those Boston Red Stockings team won Pennants in 1872, ’73, ’74 and ’75, and its strength (domination, really) was one of the reasons the NA collapsed.

 When the National League was founded in 1876, the Red Stockings were a charter member.
 They won Pennants in 1877 and ’78, and by the time they won the 1883 Pennant, they were popularly known as the “Boston Beaneaters.”
-No, I'm not making that up.
+No, I'm not making that name up.
 Building a new park on the site in 1888, they won Pennants in 1891, ’92 and ’93.
 But on May 15, 1894, in a game against the NL version of the Baltimore Orioles, a fight broke out, and no one noticed that some kids had started a fire in the right-field seats.
 (Or maybe it was the ashes of a grown man’s cigar.
 Both have been suggested, probably nobody knew for sure.)
-The story goes that the park and 117 (or 170) buildings burned to the ground – and nobody died.
-(I don’t buy that part at all.)
+It became known as the Great Roxbury Fire, and the story goes that the park and 117 (or 170, or 200) buildings burned to the ground, and 1,900 people were left homeless – but nobody died.
+(I don’t buy that last part at all.)

 A new version, named McGreevy’s 3rd Base Saloon, was founded by Dropkick Murphys member Ken Casey, with “an exact replica of McGreevy’s original barroom.”
 911 Boylston Street.
 Green Line B, C or D train to Hynes-Convention Center.

-* Nickerson Field.
-Although Boston University no longer has a football team, it still plays other sports at this facility that opened in 1957.
+* Site of Braves Field/Nickerson Field.
+Although Boston University no longer has a football team, it still plays other sports at Nickerson Field, which opened in 1957.
 Its home stand is the surviving right field pavilion of Braves Field, where the Braves played from 1915 until they left town.
 In return for being allowed to play their 1914 World Series games at Fenway, the Braves invited the Sox to play their Series games at Braves Field, which seated 40,000, a record until the first Yankee Stadium was built.
 The Sox played their home Series games there in 1915, ’16 and ’18.
 The Braves themselves only played one World Series here, in 1948, losing to the Indians, who had just beaten the Sox in a one-game Playoff for the AL Pennant at Fenway, negating the closest call there ever was for an all-Boston World Series.

 The Braves’ top farm team was the Triple-A version of the Milwaukee Brewers, and, with their team in decline after the ’48 Pennant and the Sox having the far larger attendance, they gave up the ghost and moved just before the start of the 1953 season, and then in 1966 to Atlanta.
-But they already had Warren Spahn and Eddie Mathews, and, ironically, if they’d just hung on a little longer, they would have had Hank Aaron (they’d already integrated with Sam Jethroe in 1948, 11 years before the Sox finally caved in to the post-1865 world and added Pumpsie Green), and could have played the 1957 and '58 World Series in Boston instead of Milwaukee, and, once Ted Williams retired in 1960, Tom Yawkey could have gotten frustrated and the Red Sox could have moved with the Braves staying.
-If so, while the 1967, ’75, ’86, 2004 and ’07 World Series would have been somewhere else, Boston would have gained the 1957, ’58, ’91, ’92, ’95, ’96 and ’99 World Series, and, because of the proximity, the Mets-Braves rivalry of 1997-2001 might have meant a lot more.
+But they already had Warren Spahn and Eddie Mathews, and, ironically, if they’d just hung on a little longer, they would have had Hank Aaron (they’d already integrated with Sam Jethroe in 1948, 11 years before the Sox finally caved in to the post-1865 world and added Pumpsie Green).
+They could have played the 1957 and '58 World Series in Boston instead of Milwaukee.
+If this had happened, once Ted Williams retired in 1960, interest in the declining Sox would have faded to the point that Tom Yawkey, not a Bostonian, could have gotten frustrated, and the Red Sox could have moved with the Braves staying.
+If so, while the 1967, ’75, ’86, 2004, ’07 and '13 World Series would have been played somewhere else, Boston would have gained the 1957, ’58, ’91, ’92, ’95, ’96 and ’99 World Series, and, because of the proximity, there would be a big New York-Boston rivalry in baseball, but it would be Mets-Braves.
 (Of course, this would have meant the Yankees' main rivals would be the Baltimore Orioles -- who are, after all, the closest AL team to them, closer than the Red Sox.)

-* TD Garden.
-This arena, formerly the Shawmut Center, the FleetCenter and the TD Banknorth Garden (TD stands for Toronto-Dominion Bank), opened in 1995, atop Boston’s North Station, as a replacement for the original Boston Garden, home to the NHL’s Bruins starting in 1928 and the NBA’s Celtics starting in 1946.
+* TD Garden and site of Boston Garden.
+The TD Garden, formerly the Shawmut Center, the FleetCenter and the TD Banknorth Garden (TD stands for Toronto-Dominion Bank), opened in 1995, atop Boston’s North Station, as a replacement for the original Boston Garden, home to the NHL’s Bruins starting in 1928 and the NBA’s Celtics starting in 1946.
 The old “Gahden” (which stood on the site of the parking lot in front of the new one) and the new one have also, since 1953, hosted the Beanpot hockey tournament, contested by BC, BU, Northeastern and Harvard.

 The Celtics finally ended their drought in 2008, winning their 17th NBA Championship 22 years after winning their 16th in the old Garden, and the Bruins ended a drought in 2011, winning their 6th Stanley Cup 39 years after winning their 5th.
 (However, they still haven’t clinched at home since Bobby Orr’s “Flying Goal” in 1970, 2 days after Willis Reed limped onto the court and gave the Knicks their first title).

-he Beatles played the old Garden on September 12, 1964.
+The Beatles played the old Garden on September 12, 1964.
 Elvis Presley played it on November 10, 1971.
 The new Garden is also home to the Sports Museum of New England.
+The Democratic Convention was held there in 2004, nominating home-State Senator John Kerry for President.
 150 Causeway Street.
 Green (outbound, so no letter necessary) or Orange Line to North Station.

-NCAA basketball tournament games have been held at the TD Garden, the Hartford and Providence Civic Centers and the Worcester Centrum (now named the XL, Dunkin Donuts and DCU Centers, respectively), and the University of Rhode Island's Keaney Gymnasium in Kingston.
-But no New England building has ever hosted a Final Four, and unless the Patriots put a dome on Gillette Stadium, none ever will.
+NCAA basketball tournament games have been held at the TD Garden, the Hartford Civic Center (now the XL Center), the Providence Civic Center (now the Dunkin Donuts Center), the Worcester Centrum (now the DCU Center), and the University of Rhode Island's Keaney Gymnasium in Kingston.
+But no New England building has ever hosted a Final Four, and none ever will, due to attendance requirements, unless the Patriots put a dome on Gillette Stadium.

 As mentioned, the Sports Grille Boston is at 132 Canal Street.
-McGann’s is at 197 Portland Street.
-The Greatest Bar – a name, if not an apt description – is at 262 Friend Street.
+McGann’s is at 197 Portland Street; while The Greatest Bar – a name, if not an apt description – is at 262 Friend Street.